 Leeds’s iconoclastic theatre company, Slung Low, is running its own college.
 Patrick Kelly investigates

-recent years, further education was in vogue.
+In recent years, further education was in vogue.
 Governments prided themselves on investing in shiny new premises.
 Architects fell over themselves to design gleaming new colleges, and the IT crowd vied with each other to create innovative new courses embracing the latest technology.

-Those days have gone, of course, and never -ending austerity has bitten deep into the provision of adult education across the UK.
+Those days have gone, of course, and never-ending austerity has bitten deep into the provision of adult education across the UK.
 Colleges, and their expectations, have slimmed down considerably.

-Only an award winning production company like Slung Low could come up with such an outrageous idea, and not only sell the idea to funder but also successfully fill its initial run of classes.
+Only an award winning production company like Slung Low could come up with such an outrageous idea, and not only sell the idea to funders but also successfully fill its initial run of classes.

 So it is that hundreds of Leeds folk are making their way to Slung Low’s headquarters in inner city Leeds to have a go at everything from cooking to carpentry, stargazing to singing and documentary making to decorative blacksmithing.

-Everything is on a ‘pay-what you decide’ basis, a system that's entirely in keeping with Slung Low’s artistic philosophy of offering free or low-cost culture.
+Everything is on a "pay-what you decide’" basis, a system that's entirely in keeping with Slung Low’s artistic philosophy of offering free or low-cost culture.

 Slung Low’s charismatic boss, Alan Lane, explains that the idea of the community college came during the rehearsals for Flood (main image), the troupe’s contribution to the City of Culture in Hull in 2017.

 That award-winning spectacle involved over 700 volunteers, he says.
 “We found we were doing lots of training in skills and techniques, like abseiling and first aid.
 Lots of people had never attempted this sort of thing before, but learning things made them feel more confident.
 So why not do that as part of our work day to day, rather than just as a one-off?”